fellert/SI507F17_finalproject/README.md

 higher ones are sell).
 Because markets change by the day, there is a small change the analysts ratings could change and alter the mean rating, possibly throwing off the test.
 Just to be sure, I chose a stock that has been a buy for a long time, so this is unlikely.

 One test checks if a plotly html page was created.
 Because the regular program overwrites the "stock_info.html" page every time, the test is designed to create a unique html page (DIS_info.html).
 This way it knows if the test actually ran the create_visual() function instead of just checking a previously made html file.

+### Database Overview

+Information is entered/updated in a database called FELLERT_SI507FINAL with the following four tables:
+* Companies: the company and stock_id foreign key.
+* Info: basic info including price, volume, mean analyst rating, and dividend yield.
+* Ratings: analyst ratings for a stock, entered as integers (i.e. # of buys, sells, etc.).
+* Targets: 12-month target prices, entered as floats.

+The stock_id is used in each table to tie an info, ratings, or targets entry back to the company name.

 ## Additional Notes and Links